-The SAMHSA NAC will provide advice to the Secretary, Department of Health and Human Services (HHS), and, by delegation, the Administrator, SAMHSA, to improve the provision of treatment and related services to individuals with respect to substance use and mental illness and to improve prevention services, promote mental health, and protect legal rights of individuals with mental illnesses and individuals who are substance abusers.
+The SAMHSA NAC will provide advice to the Secretary, Department of Health and Human Services (HHS), and by delegation, the Assistant Secretary for Mental Health and Substance Use (Assistant Secretary), SAMHSA, to improve the provision of treatment and related services to individuals with respect to substance use and mental illness and to improve prevention services, promote mental health and protect legal rights of individuals with mental illnesses and individuals who are substance abusers.

 Description of Duties

-The SAMHSA NAC may, on the basis of material provided, make recommendations to the Administrator with respect to activities conducted at the agency; and may review any grant or cooperative agreement proposed to be made or entered into by the organization.
-The SAMHSA NAC may collect, by correspondence or by personal investigation, information as to studies and services that are being carried out in the United States or any other country as to diseases, disorders, or other aspects of human health with respect to the mission of SAMHSA, and, with the approval of the Administrator, make such information available through appropriate publications for the benefit of public and private health entities and health professions personnel and for the information of the general public.
-Also, the SAMHSA NAC may appoint subcommittees and convene workshops and conferences with the approval of the Administrator, SAMHSA.
+The SAMHSA NAC may, on the basis of material provided, make recommendations to the Assistant Secretary, with respect to activities conducted at the Agency; and may review any grant or cooperative agreement proposed to be made or entered into by the organization.
+The SAMHSA NAC may collect, by correspondence or by personal investigation, information as to studies and services that are being carried on in the United States or any other country as to diseases, disorders or other aspects of human health with respect to the mission of SAMHSA, and, with the approval of the Assistant Secretary, make such information available through appropriate publications for the benefit of public and private health entities and health professions personnel and for the information of the general public.
+The SAMHSA NAC may appoint subcommittees and convene workshops and conferences with the approval of the Assistant Secretary, SAMHSA.

 Agency or Official to Whom the Committee Reports

-The SAMHSA NAC shall advise, consult with, and make recommendations to the Secretary, HHS and the Administrator, SAMHSA, concerning activities carried out by and through the Agency and the policies with respect to such activities.
+The SAMHSA NAC shall advise, consult with, and make recommendations to the Secretary, HHS and the Assistant Secretary, concerning activities carried out by and through the Agency and the policies with respect to such activities.

-Management and support services shall be provided by the Office of Policy, Planning, and Innovation, SAMHSA.
+Management and support services shall be provided by the Office of Policy, Planning and Innovation (OPPI), SAMHSA.

 Estimated Annual Operating Costs and Staff Years

-TThe estimated annual cost for operating the SAMHSA NAC, including compensation and travel expenses for members, but excluding staff support, is $63,212.
-The estimate of annual personyears of staff support required is 0.75, at an estimated annual cost of $96,668.
+The estimated annual cost for operating the SAMHSA NAC, including compensation and travel expenses for members, but excluding staff support, is $89,193.
+The estimate of annual person-years of staff support required is 0.8, at an estimated annual cost of $108,264.

 Designated Federal Officer

-The Administrator, SAMHSA, shall designate an agency staff member to serve as the Designated Federal Official (DFO) of the SAMHSA NAC.
+The Assistant Secretary shall designate an Agency staff member to serve as the Designated Federal Official (DFO) of the SAMHSA NAC.
 The DFO will prepare and approve all meeting agendas, attend all council and subcommittee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the advisory council reports.

 Estimated Number and Frequency of Meetings

-The SAMHSA NAC shall meet at the call of the chairperson or upon the request of the Administrator, but in no event less than two times during each fiscal year.
-The location of the meetings of the Council shall be subject to the approval of the Administrator, SAMHSA.
+The SAMHSA NAC shall meet at the call of the chairperson or upon the request of the Assistant Secretary, but in no event less than 2 times during each fiscal year.
+The location of the meetings of the Council shall be subject to the approval of the Assistant Secretary.

 Unless renewed by appropriate action prior to its expiration, the charter for the SAMHSA NAC will expire two years from the date the charter is filed.